 - Specifying one or more published construction unit price books and the applicable divisions or line items; or

 - Providing a list of work items and requiring the offerors to propose one or more coefficients or multipliers to be applied to the price book or prepriced work items as the price proposal.

 Gov't Code 2269.404

 A district may use the competitive sealed proposal method under Government Code Chapter 2269, Subchapter D for job order contracts.
 [See CVB] The district shall advertise for, receive, and publicly open sealed proposals for job order contracts.
 The district may require offerors to submit information in addition to rates, including experience, past performance, and proposed personnel and methodology.
 Gov't Code 2269.405

 Architect or Engineer

-This requirement does not apply to a job order contract or an order issued under the contract for industrialized buildings or relocatable educational facilities subject to and approved under Occupations Code Chapter 1202 if the contractor employs the services of an architect or engineer who approves the documents for the project.
+This provision does not apply to a job order contract or an order issued under the contract for industrialized housing, industrialized buildings, or relocatable educational facilities subject to and approved under Occupations Code Chapter 1202 if the contractor employs the services of an architect or engineer who approves the documents for the project.

 The district may award job order contracts to one or more job order contractors in connection with each solicitation of proposals.
 Gov't Code 2269.406